apache/airflow/dev/provider_packages/README.md

 You can repeat this several times, the changes generated will automatically include new commits that appeared since last run.

-You can also run it in non-interactive mode adding `--non-interactive` flag.
+You can also run it in non-interactive mode adding `--answer yes` flag.

 ## Preparing provider packages